-Finally, Article 80 of the 2014 Rules addresses the language of the arbitration proceedings, which may either be the Romanian language, a language agreed upon by the parties or an international language decided by the arbitration tribunal.
-Written documents submitted to the tribunal, however, must still be translated into Romanian in accordance with Article 27, Paragraph 3 of the Rules, or into an international language in the case of international arbitration disputes.
+As regards the language of the procedure, Article 29 addresses the rule that, if not agreed otherwise, the language of the arbitration proceedings is Romanian.
+However, the parties can agree upon another language.
+Written documents submitted to the tribunal, however, must still be translated into Romanian in accordance with Article 29, Paragraph 3 of the 2018 CICA Rules.